 Therefore, it is important that shoes do not contain harmful substances.
 Each component from the various stages of production represents a potential risk for harmful substances.
 They must also comply with legal requirements.

-In our independent, accredited laboratories, we test finished footwear (end products) and individual components of shoes (uppers, midsoles, outsoles, insoles, heel caps, etc.) according to LEATHER STANDARD by OEKO-TEX®.
+In our independent, accredited laboratories, we test finished footwear (end products) and individual components of shoes (uppers, midsoles, outsoles, insoles, heel caps, etc.) according to OEKO-TEX® LEATHER STANDARD.

-Certification according to LEATHER STANDARD usually takes place if the shoes or individual components as a whole consist mainly of textile materials.
-If the largest part of the final product is made of textile materials, it is certified to STANDARD 100 by OEKO-TEX®.
+Certification according to LEATHER STANDARD usually takes place if the shoes or individual components as a whole consist mainly of leather materials.
+If the largest part of the final product is made of textile materials, it is certified to OEKO-TEX® STANDARD 100.

 - Reduced market risk